threefoldtech/web3gw/manual/src/threelang/tfgrid/discourse.md

-# Discourse Namespace
+# Discourse action

-- To deploy a discourse instance, use the discourse namespace.
+- To deploy a discourse instance, use the discourse action.

 ## Create Operation